-The official website of Jehovah’s Witnesses, JW.org, has a Frequently Asked Section that recently addressed the question of whether or not JWs pressure people to change religions (this site).
+The official website of Jehovah’s Witnesses, JW.org, has a Frequently Asked Section that recently addressed the question of whether or not Jehovah’s Witnesses pressure people to change religions (this site).
 According to their answer, they don’t pressure people to change religions, and agree with the Universal Declaration of Human Rights when it says that a person should have the freedom to change religions.
-According to the JW website:

 “…these rights carry with them the obligation to respect the rights of others both to maintain their beliefs and to reject ideas that they disagree with.”

 This is a very interesting statement, and by “interesting” I mean grossly hypocritical, and yet another absolute smack of outright dishonesty on their part.

 Jehovah’s Witnesses say that people have the right to change religions and that they deserve “respect” when it comes to that right, but this is not something that they offer to those who leave their religion.
 Not only are those who choose to leave the religion of Jehovah’s Witnesses not given respect, but these people are punished in the absolute worst way.

 Let’s Start With Shunning

 Leaving the religion of Jehovah’s Witnesses means being shunned and cut off from your entire family and all your friends, even if you’re a “young one,” and no matter your reasons for leaving.
 Please see the Shunning category of this site for more detailed information, and watch this video to hear these instructions:

 This shunning is all-encompassing, and is done to anyone who officially “disassociates” themselves, and to anyone who is excommunicated or disfellowshipped.
 Parents will typically not speak to children, or will keep contact very minimal at best.
 Children will not speak to parents or siblings who have left.
 Extended family is also shunned; grandparents may not talk to their own grandchildren, if the parents of those grandchildren are disfellowshipped or disassociated.